abhilashjp/lookupapp/docs/einvoicing/Zatca-saudi-arabia.md

 ## Formats

-### Standard e-invoice
+### Standard e-invoice Or Tax Invoice
 ![Tax Invoice](/img/KSA-tax-invoice-example-fatoora-saudi-arabia.png)

 Standard E-Invoices are generally issued in Business to Business (B2B) transactions.A Tax Invoice as per Article 53(1) of VAT Implementing Regulations that is generated and stored in a structured electronic format through electronic means.
+The format is XML or PDF/A-3 format with embedded XML.
+Note that a paper invoice that is scanned or its photo is not considered an e-invoice.

 ### Simplified e-invoice
 ![Simplified Tax invoice](/img/KSA-simplified-tax-invoice-fatoora-saudi-arabia.png)

 A Simplified Tax Invoice as per Article 53(7) of VAT Implementing Regulations that is generated and stored in a structured electronic format generally issued for a B2C (business to consumer) transaction and does not generally include the buyer’s details1.
 Optionally, Simplified Tax Invoices may also be issued for business-to-business transactions in case the value of supply is below SAR1000.
 Persons subject to the E-Invoicing Regulation will be required to transmit all Simplified Tax Invoices to the FATOORA Portal within (24) hours from its issuance.
+Once the Simplified Tax Invoice passvalidation checks, FATOORA Platform will provide an API response.

-The format is XML or PDF/A-3 format with embedded XML.
-Note that a paper invoice that is scanned or its photo is not considered an e-invoice.
+Simplified Tax Invoices must be generated in XML format or a PDF/A-3 (with embedded XML).
+Taxpayer’s einvoice generation solution must stamp the XML using CSID issued by ZATCA and also include a QR Code which is compliant with Phase 2 requirements (9 tags in TLV base64 format).

 ## Types of Einvoices